Patricia-Dol/PatriciaDolecki.github.io/_portfolio/project1.md

 ---
 [Moodify Repository link](https://github.com/LauraaMolinaa/Moodify)

+**Moodify: Your Mental Wellness Companion**

-Moodify is a health and wellness app that helps users track and improve their mental well-being.
+Moodify is a health and wellness app designed to help you track and improve your mental well-being.

-It includes a mood tracker to log daily emotions, a gratitude diary to note three aspects of life you’re thankful for each day, and a personal journal for reflecting on thoughts and feelings.

-Moodify encourages positivity and mindfulness as part of a daily routine.
+**Key Features:**

+* **Mood Tracker:**
+    * Express your daily emotions by selecting a color from a calming palette:
+        * Purple: Feeling Perfect
+        * Yellow: Feeling Happy
+        * Green: Feeling Okay
+        * Blue: Feeling Sad
+        * White: Feeling Anxious
+        * Red: Feeling Depressed
+* **Gratitude Journal:**
+    * Cultivate a sense of appreciation by noting three things you're grateful for each day.
+* **Personal Journal:**
+    * Reflect on your thoughts and feelings with the aid of AI-generated prompts.
+* **Resource Hub:**
-The app also features a Resource Hub with mental health support options in Canada, such as hotlines and helpful websites.
+    * Access a comprehensive list of mental health support options in Canada, including hotlines and helpful websites.
+* **Statistics Page:**

-A statistics page provides insights into trends and patterns in users' mental health over time.
+    * Gain valuable insights into your mental health trends over time:
+        * App usage adherence
+        * Overall mood of the month
+        * Visual representation of mood changes through a chart
+        * Personalized messages based on your monthly mood patterns
+* **Local Database:**
+    * Securely store your mood entries, journal entries, and gratitude notes locally.

+**Design:**

-With a calming design, Moodify offers a comforting space to promote emotional wellness and self-awareness!
+Moodify features a calming and user-friendly design, providing a comforting space for you to prioritize your emotional wellness and self-awareness.

-Application Scope
-Our app will have the following features:
+**Application Scope:**

+* **Main Page:**
-A main page with a button for each screen.
+    * A central hub with buttons for easy navigation to each screen.

-The mood board where the user can enter a color representing their mood given a color palette.
-The user can choose:

-purple for feeling perfect
-yellow for feeling happy
-green for feeling okay
-blue for feeling sad
-white for feeling anxious
-red for feeling depressed
-Resources page with access to mental health support options.

-A diary coupled with three bullet points where you have to enter three things you are grateful for.

-A statics page where the user can see:

-their adherence to the app
-their general mood of the month a chart showing the moods of the month a personalized message according to the user's mood of the month A local database where the user's mood, diary entries, and bullet points will be saved.

-An AI feature that will help the user come up with diary prompts.
+* **Mood Board:**
+    * Intuitive color selection for quick and easy mood tracking.
+* **Diary & Gratitude:**
+    * Seamless integration of journal entries and gratitude reflections.
+* **Statistics:**
+    * Clear and concise presentation of mental health data.
+* **AI Integration:**
+    * Helpful AI-powered prompts to inspire and guide your journaling.

 {:.list-inline}
 - Date: January 2017